 Renee

-April 14, 2009 by barbara
+April 14, 2009

 Renee, I just saw your comment on my “about me” page.
 Wow!
 You know, I have to say, in all this time I’ve never met another parent whose child was in the cast past 8 weeks like our son was.
 I know it’s generally tied to the age of the child so maybe it’s just more common for 2 and 3 year olds to break their leg?
 I don’t know.